-- Providing a holistic view for the entire hospitality and tourism organization - Providing a sharper focus on what is strategically important - Providing a link between the external environment and the internal environment - Analyzing a complex and rapidly changing external environment - Analyzing an organization's strategic resources - Giving a clear sense of strategic vision and direction - Defining organizational purposes - Developing measurable goals and objectives - Identifying key resources and investing in core competencies - Formulating decisions and making them happen - Managing change - Coordinating organizational activities and allocating resources - Understanding the complexities of decision making and the structuring of organization
+- Providing a holistic view for the entire hospitality and tourism organization - Providing a sharper focus on what is strategically important - Providing a link between the external environment and the internal environment - Analyzing a complex and rapidly changing external environment - Analyzing an organization's strategic resources - Giving a clear sense of strategic vision and direction - Defining organizational purposes - Developing measurable goals and objectives - Identifying key resources and investing in core competencies - Formulating decisions and making them happen - Managing change - Coordinating organizational activities and allocating resources - Understanding the complexities of decision-making and the structuring of the organization

-- Understanding the role and importance of the organizational structure and culture on the strategy process. - Reducing and managing uncertainty inside the organization - Measuring intended and unintended outcomes of the strategy process.
+- Understanding the role and importance of the organizational structure and culture in the strategy process. - Reducing and managing uncertainty inside the organization - Measuring intended and unintended outcomes of the strategy process.

-3.5 Small case study
+2.3.5 Case study

-A hotel group recruits a successful senior executive from a service industry to turn around the hotel group.
+A hotel group recruits a successful senior executive from a service industry to turn around a hotel group that is being confronted with external challenges.